The Eclipse Papyrus 3.0.0 Oxygen release is now available! Go to the Download page to install Papyrus.

 Papyrus provides also a complete support to SysML in order to enable model-based system engineering.
-It includes an implementation of the SysML static profile and the specific graphical editors required for SysML.
+Specific tabular and graphical editors required for SysML are also provided: